arjun-p/Analysis-of-Web-Apps/README.md

 3. Measure coverage

 #### Technique 7: Regression Testing

-Goal is to perform regression test selection using the DejaVu method
+Goal: perform regression test selection using the DejaVu method

 1. Build control flow graphs of servlets
 2. Track test case coverage of the model
 3. Identify test cases to be rerun given the “changes”
 3. Calculate time “savings” by the implemented technique

 #### Technique 8: Fault Localization

 Goal: Perform fault localization using the Tarantula method

 1. Track statements executed by test cases and the test cases’ pass/fail status
 2. Run test cases on bookstore web app.
 3. Identify suspicious statements